Bongani-4/Software-Development-and-Quality-Assurance/README.md

 after the temporary branch is modified based on what was needed then i will merge it to the main branch then delete that temporary branch if all look satisfiable.
 Should there be a  merge conflict then i will go to the main branch and opt for there desired version.
 Amount of branches i will need will depend on the project requirements.

+Credentials and sensitive information.
+From my local computer repository i can opt not to let Git track this files or delete them manually on file explorer repository.The other option about this file will be to make Git ignore them by creating a file
+"*.gitignore" inside this files i write *.txt or any extensions of the files i want git to ignore or simply go to https://github.com/github/gitignore.
+Inside the .gitignore files are files protected,how?, Git ignore them when tracking files in my project's repositories..This is what will be applied to my projects sensetive files.